sourcegraph/sourcegraph-public-snapshot/doc/admin/site_config/all.md

 ### repositoryPathPattern (string)

-The pattern used to generate the corresponding Sourcegraph repository path for a GitHub or GitHub Enterprise repository.
+The pattern used to generate the corresponding Sourcegraph repository name for a GitHub or GitHub Enterprise repository.
 In the pattern, the variable "{host}" is replaced with the GitHub host (such as github.example.com), and "{nameWithOwner}" is replaced with the GitHub repository's "owner/path" (such as "myorg/myrepo").

 For example, if your GitHub Enterprise URL is https://github.example.com and your Sourcegraph URL is https://src.example.com, then a repositoryPathPattern of "{host}/{nameWithOwner}" would mean that a GitHub repository at https://github.example.com/myorg/myrepo is available on Sourcegraph at https://src.example.com/github.example.com/myorg/myrepo.